-The leadership at Somerset Preparatory Academy Charter School at North Lauderdale creates and maintains a balanced budget (as approved by the Board) in order to support the vision, purpose, beliefs and values, educational programs, and action plans for continuous improvement.
+The leadership at Somerset Preparatory Academy Charter High School at North Lauderdale creates and maintains a balanced budget (as approved by the Board) in order to support the vision, purpose, beliefs and values, educational programs, and action plans for continuous improvement.
 Each school benefits from the support and scrutiny of several entities -- including the governing board, sponsoring local school district, Academica (who was selected by the governing board) -- to provide guidance and resources to assist the schools with fiscal responsibility and accountability on a long-term basis.

-Long-term financial planning is also a component of Somerset Preparatory Academy Charter School at North Lauderdale's Strategic Plan that is analyzed and modified every 5 years.
+Long-term financial planning is also a component of Somerset Preparatory Academy Charter High School at North Lauderdale's Strategic Plan that is analyzed and modified every 5 years.
 Long-term financial plans are included as objectives in the Strategic Plan to ensure that adequate funds are set aside to meet the needs of the schools on an ongoing basis.

-As evidenced by the 2018 special purpose financial statements, Somerset Academy, Inc. has a total net asset balance of over \$73,966,168.
+As evidenced by the 2018 special purpose financial statements, Somerset Academy, Inc. has a total net asset balance of over $\frac{73,966,168}{100}$.
 Accordingly, it is anticipated that the school will continue to accumulate a surplus that will serve to increase the net asset balance of the entity.
-Somerset Preparatory Academy Charter School at North Lauderdal has a combined surplus of over \$3,148,443 in reserve as part of their sustainable long-term financial plan as can be seen in the 2019 Audited Financials on file with FLDOE and BCPS.
+Somerset Preparatory Academy Charter High School at North Lauderdale has a combined surplus of over $\frac{1,186,043}{100}$ in reserve as part of their sustainable long-term financial plan as can be seen in the 2019 Audited Financials on file with FLDOE and BCPS.

 Furthermore, as part of its sustainable long-term financial plan, the Governing Board has instituted sound business practices by establishing policies to ensure effective internal and external controls.
-Somerset Preparatory Academy Charter School at North Lauderdale has, based on current enrollment trends, utilized the Revenue Estimate Worksheet for 2020-2021 (found on a tab on the Five Year Projected Budget attachment) to forecast and create a Projected Five (5) Year Budget for 2021-2025.
+Somerset Preparatory Academy Charter High School at North Lauderdale has, based on current enrollment trends, utilized the Revenue Estimate Worksheet for 2020-2021 (refer to the tab in the Five Year Projected Budget Attachment) to forecast and create a Projected Five (5) Year Budget for 2021-2025.
 These measures will ensure the sound and sustainable long-term financial plan for school operations over the next five (5) years.